Saffie Osborne

 Saffron Rose Osborne (born 11 March 2002) is a multiple Group race winning British jockey who competes in flat racing.
+In September 2026, she became the first female jockey to win a British Classic race when Highwayman won the St Leger.

 Background

 The daughter of equine artist Katie O'Sullivan and trainer and former National Hunt jockey Jamie Osborne, Osborne was born in Winchester and grew up around horses in Lambourn.
 She attended Cheam School and Bradfield College.
 She competed in eventing and won six medals at pony, junior and youth European championships, riding Little Indian Feather and Lakantus, both owned by Lord and Lady Blyth.
 A highlight of her eventing career was winning individual and team gold in the 2018 FEI European Pony Championships at Bishop Burton with Little Indian Feather, a former rescue pony from Ireland.

 Racing career

 After leaving school in April 2019, Osborne worked at the yard of Aidan O'Brien for four months and then over the winter spent another four months gaining experience with Gai Waterhouse in Australia.
 She started out riding as an apprentice jockey in 2020, riding her first winner (Hot Scoop, trained by her father) at Windsor on 27 July 2020.
 In October 2020 Osborne was injured in a fall at Windsor, suffering concussion, broken ribs, a punctured lung and a broken arm.
 In 2021 Osborne came second behind Marco Ghiani in the apprentice championship in spite of having to take two weeks off in July after she sustained a leg injury in the starting stalls at Newmarket, and then having a second operation on her arm in October.

 In 2022, Osborne was crowned Racing League leading jockey.
 She achieved her first Group race win in October 2022 while still an apprentice, riding Random Harvest, trained by Ed Walker, in the Group 3 Premio Elena e Sergio Cumani in Italy.
 In November 2022 she won the November Handicap at Doncaster on Metier, trained by Harry Fry, and later that month rode out her claim with her 95th winner.
 (Note: After riding 95 winners an apprentice jockey can no longer claim a weight allowance and must apply for a professional licence.)
 During her first season as a professional jockey in 2023, Osborne won the Chester Cup on Metier, while Random Harvest provided her with her first British Group race success in the Group 2 Valiant Stakes.
 Osborne was a member of the winning "Girls" team in the 2023 Shergar Cup, the first time she had participated in the event.